skymob/sensu-tutorial/README.md

 TROUBLESHOOTING
 ===============
 Please open a GitHub Issue [in this repository](https://github.com/skymob/sensu-tutorial/issues/).
+Please list your platform, OS version, Vagrant version, and Ruby version in the ticket.